Snapshot virtual tour

 Enjoy a more secluded camping experience at one of the park’s walk-in sites.
 These sites are a short walk (25 yards or less) from the parking lot and offer a picnic table, fire ring, and nearby vault toilet.
 Most sites are nestled in the woods, with a few overlooking the prairie.

-A handicap accessible parking spot, for use by campers in the main campground (Loop A and B), was part of a campground renovation in 2011.
+An accessible parking spot, for use by campers in the main campground (Loop A and B), was part of a campground renovation in 2011.
 The parking spot offers convenient access to the campground’s restroom/shower building.
-Three handicap accessible campsites are also available in the campground, two electric sites in Loop B and one non-electric site in Loop A.
+Three accessible campsites are also available in the campground, two electric sites in Loop B and one non-electric site in Loop A.

 Campground - Loop A